athehmd/CMPE131_FA23_TEAM-STAR/README.md

 .
 .
 .
-To run the flask server flask_server.py locally (which we do for now for testing), we need CORS to give permission for websites to access our local server.
+To run the backend, we do it locally now for testing.
+We run the flask server flask_server.py locally.
+Since it is local, however, we need CORS to give permission so that websites can access our local server.
 In your command line, run
 ```
 pip install Flask-CORS